Shivam-Shukl/Web_devlopment_challenge/README.md

 # Web_development_challenge

-Welcome — I'm Shivam-Shukl.
+Welcome — I'm Shivam Shukla.
 This repository documents my 100-day web development challenge where I learn, practice, and share summaries of essential web development technologies.
 I'm following the "Coder Army" (Rohit Negi) web development videos as a primary guide and using this repo as both a learning log and motivation to stay consistent.

 > Note: This repo's main purpose is personal learning and motivation.
 It may not be a polished resource for others, but I hope parts of it can inspire or help someone on a similar journey.